dcdpr/did-btcr2/chapters/Index.md

 ## Aggregation

 Aggregation is how did:btcr2 minimizes on-chain transactions when updating DID documents.
-Rather than every DID update needing a separate transaction, as in BTCR, DID controllers can use ::Aggregate Beacons::, such as ::SMT Beacon:: and ::Map Beacon::.
+Rather than every ::BTCR2 Update:: needing a separate transaction, as in BTCR, DID controllers can use ::Aggregate Beacons::, such as ::SMT Beacon:: and ::Map Beacon::.
 Listed in their repsective DID documents, these beacons enable an aggregator to broadcast Beacon Signals that contain